srtee/lammps-USER-CONP2/README.md

 This tells fix conp to enforce an additional electroneutrality constraint: the total sum of electrode charges in the right half of the box (_z_ > 0) will be zero.
 Thus, `noslab zneutr` enables fix conp to run a "doubled cell" simulation, in which two cells are positioned back-to-back with reversed polarities to create a zero dipole supercell -- see Raiteri (2020) [2] for a version of this simulation geometry, but with fixed charges.

+`matout [no values]`

+Causes fix conp to print out the A-matrix and the inverse A-matrix (if `inv` is used) to `amatrix` and `inv_a_matrix` respectively.
+The inverse matrix will already be projected into the space of electroneutral charge vectors (see [4], eq (21) for the expression, which they label as "S").
+Note that the former conp would print out this matrix by default -- I have decided to make this capability opt-in because the A matrix reading code still has bugs lurking in it and the alternative of just computing the A matrix afresh is not much slower (and can be even faster when the B-vector optimizations are eventually added to the calculations of the A-matrix scattering factors), and the A matrix is almost never used directly, and takes up a tremendous amount of space (doubled if `inv` solver is used, which it should always be).

 # Development: Other fixes included

 The main branch contains two experimental fixes -- conp/dyn and conp/dyn2 -- which dynamically track the changes in the b-vector between timesteps and attempt to use a quadratic extrapolation to avoid having to recalculate everything.
 Conp/dyn tracks the overall b-vector discrepancies, while conp/dyn2 tracks the pair and kspace contributions separately.
 If you would like to try these out, let me know.